AndersRodland/ConfigMgrClientHealth/README.md

 * ClientCacheSize check no longer need to restart CM Agent when changing the cache size.
 * Fixes erros where configuration baselines fails because script is not signed when bypass is set as executionpolicy is client settings
 * Script will now stop services that are in a degraded state
+* Updated database to allow null for LastLoggedOnUser

 This software is provided "AS IS" with no warranties.
 Use at your own risk.